Architecture and watchmaking, united in a brand created by a former student of the School of Architecture

 "Architecture and level watchmaking are disciplines that require mastery in composition, proportions and choice of materials.
 In addition, light is paramount in the perception of buildings and clocks," says Asier.
 Therefore, his experience in the world of architectural lighting has also helped him a lot with his designs.
 That relationship between the two disciplines in Lebond reaches the point that "the process of design of the clocks is structured in a very similar way to any architectural project ," says the architect.

 In the first phase, the beginning of the creation, the architect chosen for partnership defines the concept and essence of the watch.
-"This first step is documented through beautiful hand-drawn sketches illustrating the origin of the watch," explains Asier.
+"This first step is documented through beautiful hand sketches illustrating the origin of the watch," explains Asier.
 Once the concept is defined, the team at design begins the phase of creating plans, renderings and volumetric mock-ups of the watch.
 "Then, Swiss engineers and watchmakers prepare the precise technical drawings and build 3D printed watches.
-This so-called package is presented to the architect for approval," he continues.
+This package is submitted to the architect for approval," he continues.
 In the final part of design, Lebond manufactures fully functional prototypes for testing to verify that the watch is perfect and ready for production.

 Throughout this process, in addition to uniting those commonalities between watchmaking and architecture, the characteristics shared by Asier and his brand are also on the table: "Asier is ambitious, perfectionist and crazy enough to create a brand of Swiss watches designed by architects.
 Lebond has enough of all three attributes," he says.